 - The Membership Committee recognizes that the Educator’s Portfolio page limitations may not allow applicants to include accomplishments and/or information about their trajectory as educators in their Role descriptions.
 Applicants are welcome to ask referees to include that information in their letters.

 How do I obtain letters?
 Letters are requested by the candidate, addressed to the Academy Membership Committee, and transmitted by the author to the AME via email to Kathleen.Land@ucsf.edu.

 Checklist.
 The checklist includes the Roles in which the candidate is applying and lists the people from whom they are requesting letters of support.

 Re-applicant statement.
 Individuals who have previously applied to the Academy are asked to address the feedback received from the Membership Committee, including how they’ve made any recommended changes, in a brief (two-paragraph) statement.

-- Educator’s Portfolio Workbook Part 1: Application instructions and Educator’s Portfolio Criteria and Indicators of Excellence - under construction for the 2021 cycle
+- Educator’s Portfolio Criteria and Indicators of Excellence

-- Application submission.
-The Checklist template and application submission link are forwarded to all candidates following the administrative review.
-Candidates upload their Checklist, Personal Statement, Educator’s Portfolio and Re-applicant Statement (if applicable) to the application platform.
-Letters of support are transmitted directly to the Academy, and are appended to the applicant’s application.
+Application submission: The Checklist template and application submission link are forwarded to applicants following the administrative review.
+Applicants upload their Checklist, Educator’s Portfolio, DEI and AME Statements, and Re-Applicant Statement (if applicable) to the application platform.
+Letters of support are transmitted directly to the Academy and are appended to the applicant’s application.
 Applications must be complete in order to be reviewed.

-Letters of support grace period: Candidates will be advised of missing letters within 24 hours of the application deadline.
-Referees have an additional 24 hours to submit their letters to the AME.
+Letters of support grace period: Applicants will be advised of missing letters within one day of the application deadline.
+Referees have an additional two days to submit their letters to the AME.